-The Texas Revolution began well before 1836 and was an ongoing struggle between conservative ideologies.
+The Texas Revolution began well before 1836 and started as a fight between conflicting ideas about government in Mexico.
 Those living in Texas were divided; some believed they were fighting for independence, and others were fighting to restore the Constitution of 1824.
-In this lesson, the students will explore more about the significant events in the Texas Revolution that included -
+In this lesson, the students will explore more about the significant events in the Texas Revolution that included

 - 1835 Siege of San Antonio de Bexar

 - Battle of the Alamo

 - Goliad Massacre

 - Battle of San Jacinto

-Teachers Essential Questions
+Teachers Essential Question